newtonyan/vue-map-task/README.md

 5. Display the time zone and local time of the latest searched location.

 ## Developing
-You should duplicate `.env.example` and remove the duplicate to `.env`.
-Fill in the required variables.
+You should duplicate `.env.example` and rename the duplicate to `.env`.
+Then fill in the required variables.

 Once you've filled in the environment varialbes and installed dependencies with `pnpm install`, start a development server: